1CloudHub/coderepo/README.md

 The following content will walk you through the steps to deploy a simple application when developers commit the source code.

 CodeCommit is AWS managed Git service.
+It will automatically encrypt your files in transit and at-rest.

 CodeBuild is AWS managed build service.
 It is referred as a Continuous Integration tool.
 It will get the source code from the source provider and run them in a container for us.

 CodePipeline is AWS managed deployment pipeline service.
 It is a CD pipeline orchestrator.
 We don't need to give scripts to run instead give it as a sequence of actions, which are links to other services.

+AWS ECR is AWS managed docker registry service.
+We can use the docker CLIs to push, pull and manage images.
+It will transfer the container images over HTTPs and automatically encrypt the images at-rest.

 This is a basic CI/CD flow to demonstrate how to deploy a simple application when developers commit the source code.